 2. Survey design

 Churned customers have very little incentive to spend time providing you with feedback and this should be reflected in your survey design.
 Short, undemanding and easy to answer, your survey should aim to get to the root of the problem as quickly as possible.
+Make sure to use the right VoC software or customer survey software to incorporate your CX churn survey into your larger feedback strategy.

 A strong CX churn survey can contain just three questions and still be effective.
 For example: